-Todd Kliman is an author, essayist, cultural critic, and food writer.
+Todd Kliman is an author, essayist, cultural critic, food writer, and strategist.

 Kliman taught literature and writing for 10 years at American University and Howard University.
 At Howard, he was also the editorial director of Chris Rock's magazine of satire, The Illtop Journal, modeled after The Harvard Lampoon.